Tiger Stadium (Detroit): Features

 For a time after it was constructed, the right field upper deck had a "315" marker at the foul pole (later painted over), with a "325" marker below it on the lower deck fence (which was retained).
 The Texas Rangers claimed that the design of the right field section was copied and used in the construction of what is now Choctaw Stadium, but in fact the upper deck did not actually extend over the right field fence, but was set back by several feet.

 Due to then-owner Walter Briggs's dislike of night baseball, lights were not installed at the stadium until 1948.
 The first night game at the stadium was held on June 15, 1948.
-Among major league parks whose construction predated the advent of night games, only Wrigley Field went longer without lights (1988).
+Among major league parks whose construction predated the advent of night games, only Wrigley Field went longer before installing lights (1988).

 Tiger Stadium featured an upper and lower deck bleacher section that was separated from the rest of the stadium.
 Chain link and at one time, a barbed wire fence, separated the bleachers from the reserved sections and was the only section of seating not covered by at least part of the roof.
 The bleachers had their own entrance, concession stands and restrooms.

 In 1999, its final season, only this ballpark and Bank One Ballpark had a dirt path that ran from the pitcher's mound to home plate.
 It originally had one before it was removed.

 Professional football

-Tiger Stadium was home of the Detroit Lions from 1938 to 1974.
+Tiger Stadium was home of the Detroit Lions from 1938 to 1939, 1941 to 1974.
 The stadium hosted two NFL Championship Games in 1953 and 1957.
 The football field ran mostly in the outfield from the right field line to left center field parallel with the third base line.
 The benches for both the Lions and their opponents were on the outfield side of the field.

 In the early 1970s, the city of Pontiac and its community leaders made a presentation to the Metropolitan Stadium Committee of a 155 acre site on the city's eastern boundary, north of M-59 and near the intersection with Interstate 75 (I-75).
 Initially, a dual stadium complex was planned that included a moving roof that was later scrapped due to high costs and the lack of a commitment from the Tigers.
 The Metropolitan Stadium Committee voted unanimously for the Pontiac site.
 In 1973, ground was broken for a stadium to exclusively house the Lions.

-The Lions played their final game at Tiger Stadium on Thanksgiving Day, November 28, 1974 against the Denver Broncos.
+The Lions played their final game at Tiger Stadium on Thanksgiving Day, November 28, 1974, against the Denver Broncos.